aregsar/aregsarblog/blog/2020/configure-laravel-queue-to-use-redis/index.md

             // hard coded 'default' connection from 'redis' driver connection in config/database.php 'connection' => 'default',
             // queue name that is set to `default` since no REDIS_QUEUE setting is defined in .env file
-            // this name will be used as a Redis key prefix so we can have different queues with the same Redis connection (no need to change this setting)
-            'queue' => env('REDIS_QUEUE', 'default'),
+            // this name will be used as a Redis key prefix so we can have different queues with the same Redis connection 'queue' => env('REDIS_QUEUE', 'default'),
             'retry_after' => 90,
             'block_for' => null,
         ],
 ]
 ```

+The `redis` store has a `driver` setting in `config/queue.php` which corresponds to the `redis` driver in the `config/database.php` file.
+The `redis` store also has a `connection` setting in `config/queue.php` which corresponds to the `default` connection of the `redis` driver in the `config/database.php` file.

 From `config/database.php` file: